C++ and C for Python¶

-We will see a propagating wave from left to right with phase velocity of unity.
+Assume a sinusoidal wave is given as the initial condition.
+Using the following code, we will see it propagating from left to right with the phase velocity of unity.

 from matplotlib import pyplot as plt